thegetty/quire-docs/content/documentation/citation-bibliographies.md

 The text element between the Author Date citation and the page can be changed with the `citationPageLocationDivider` property in `config.yml`.
 The humanities tend to favor comma separation (which is the default in Quire), whereas the sciences typically favor a colon.

 The `q-cite` shortcode can be used anywhere in your Markdown text, including within footnotes.

+If a publication includes in-text citations and appears to have missing bibliographic entries, there is most likely an incorrect or missing `q-cite` shortcode in the essay end notes.
+You can find those in the essay Markdown file.
+The quoted text that follows `q-cite` should exactly match the “id” in the `references.yml` files.
+Any changes made to a bibliographic citation should be made first to the `references.yml` file, and then to every instance of that citation throughout the text.
+Failure to make changes in all places will result in broken links.
+The `q-cite` shortcode also plays an important role when generating a bibliography.
+So a missing or misspelled `q-cite` shortcode will result in the entry entry being left out of the bibliography completely.

 ## Display a Bibliography